Share This Article

 Getting Professional Wiccaphobia Treatment

-A licensed therapist will recommend these methods to help alleviate your phobia.
+A licensed therapist may recommend these methods to help alleviate your phobia.

 Cognitive Behavioral Therapy

-Cognitive-Behavioral Therapy or CBT is an effective treatment for phobias and other mental conditions.
+Cognitive behavioral therapy or CBT is an effective treatment for phobias and certain other mental health conditions.
 In CBT, the idea is to replace irrational thoughts with more logical ones.
-A therapist will ask you to keep a thought diary with four columns labeled A, B, C, and D. ABCD stands for Antecedents, Beliefs, Consequences, and Disputes.
+A therapist may ask you to keep a thought diary with four columns labeled A, B, C, and D. ABCD stands for Antecedents, Beliefs, Consequences, and Disputes.

 Talk Therapy

-In talk therapy, you will be required to express yourself fully.
-You will answer questions concerning your beliefs, family background, and opinions about witches.
-The therapist will then advise you based on the information gathered.
+In talk therapy, you’ll be asked to express yourself fully.
+You’ll answer questions concerning your beliefs, family background, and opinions about witches.
+Your therapist will then advise you based on the information gathered.
 If spiritual matters cause your fear, the therapist may refer you to a spiritual leader, say a pastor, priest, or rabbi.

 Meditation Techniques

-Meditation can help you manage anxiety disorder.
+Meditation can help you manage your anxiety disorder.
 There are many forms of meditation, but the most common is mindfulness meditation.
-In mindfulness meditation, a phobic person’s attention is shifted to something else.
+In mindfulness meditation, your attention is shifted to something else.
 Instead of wallowing in fearful thoughts, you may be asked to concentrate on your breathing.
 Afterward, your therapist will ask you to describe what you noticed.
 You may also be instructed to go home, practice meditation, then come back and report during the following session.

 How to Avoid It Altogether